 The Unicorn Hotel is of a contemporary social significance for its continuing contribution to the sense of identity within Paddington and for the local and wider community, being part of the hotel network which structures the urban and social fabric of the suburb.
 Paddington has a history of community activism which has historically been facilitated by the tradition of meeting and socialising locally in the network of corner pubs in the area.

 (December 2018, Robert A. Moore Pty Ltd, Heritage Inventory Sheet p.1)

-5. Consultation with land owners
+4. Consultation with Land Owners

-Council staff informed the land owners of all pubs included in the study and provided them with a copy of the relevant draft heritage inventory sheet.
+Council staff informed the land owners of all seven pubs of the study and provided them with a copy of the relevant draft heritage inventory sheet.
 We requested input from the owners via correspondence dated 4 July 2019.
 The deadline for the owners to make a submission was 30 August 2019.

-Council received submissions from three hotel owners and their consultants, being the Bellevue Hotel, the Grand National Hotel and the Paddington Arms Hotel.
-A copy of all submissions received is in Annexure 4.
-Council staff responses are provided in the report to the Environmental Planning Committee meeting on 18 November 2019 (Annexure 3).
+We received submissions from three hotel owners and their consultants, being the Bellevue Hotel, the Grand National Hotel and the Paddington Hotel.
+A copy of all submissions received is included in Annexure 3.